 An associate's degree (usually a two-year program) in animal training or zoo keeping will train students in almost any animal field, including animal behaviour.
 You will learn basic training and behaviour concepts that could apply to all animals.

-A four year bachelor's degree in Animal Behaviour Sciences is being offered at more and more universities.
+A four year bachelor's degree in animal behavioural sciences is being offered at more and more universities.
 This is an interdisciplinary major that combines psychology and biology.

-Other areas include researchers that study through the afore-mentioned marine stations on the ocean.
-These behaviour specialists study the effects of many factors on the marine life, taking note of disease, feeding patterns, and mating patterns of several species of marine life.
+Other areas include researchers that study through the aforementioned marine stations on the ocean.
+These behavioural specialists study the effects of many factors on marine life, taking note of disease, feeding patterns, and mating patterns of several species of marine life.